getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 Path: /www/user/plugins/randomizer
 [/prism]

 The DevTools command tells you where this new plugin was created.
 This created plugin is fully functional but will not automatically have the logic to perform the function we wish.
-We will have to modify it to suite our needs.
+We will have to modify it to suit our needs.

 ## Step 3 - Plugin basics